cheesama/shopee-product-matching/README.md

 2) Feature Extraction from two images
 ![](https://www.mdpi.com/symmetry/symmetry-10-00385/article_deploy/html/images/symmetry-10-00385-g001.png)
-- It can just few examples in one mini-batch(calculate mini-batch size times) -> how to get more pair features?
+- It can handle just few examples in one mini-batch(calculate mini-batch size times) -> how to get more pair features?

 ---